chngr/atsisif/README.md

 2. When starting out with a handle, one can add to it all the nodes that are connected to at least two nodes in the handle so far.
 This will decrease the outward flow of a handle.
+3. It appears that things nodes on the boundary of the handle should have out degree from the comb of at most 1.
+Moreover, this single thing coming outside of the handle should be included as a tooth.